 And I just recall her being quite a conservative woman in her like dress and her demeanor and her comportment.

-And she would often explain to us that in the Soviet Union, people are repressed, they're miserable, they have no creativity, they have no freedom, they have no rights, they're put in jail for their political opinions.
+And she would often explain to us that in the Soviet Union, people are repressed, they're miserable, they have no creativity, they have no freedom, they have no rights, they're put in jail for their political opinions while here in the United States, we enjoy all these freedoms.

-And so why am I going to school in order to have inculcated into my brain political opinions and ideological views, which are not just debatable but debated all over the world in a way that's not intended to encourage me to question it, but is intended to mold my thinking, presumably for life.
+And so why am I going to school in order to have inculcated into my brain political opinions and ideological views, which are not just debatable, but debated all over the world in a way that's not intended to encourage me to question it, but is intended to mold my thinking, presumably for life?

-I mean, that becomes part of your your framework, part of your, you know, kind of embedded way of filtering everything, a prism through which you see the entire world.
+I mean, that becomes part of your framework, part of your, you know, kind of embedded way of filtering everything, a prism through which you see the entire world.

-And I I you know, in in a way it might have been benign, she might not have even been realizing why she's doing that.
+She might not have even been realizing why she's doing that.

-That might have been to her for her so not an opinion at all, not an ideological view at all, but such a basic fact of the world that it's the same as teaching mathematical equations.
+That might have been for her so not an opinion at all, not an ideological view at all, but such a basic fact of the world that it's the same as teaching mathematical equations.

 But obviously, there was a very strong political and ideological component of it that ends up propagandizing everything that you think.